 At Warwick Road Primary, we recognise that reading is a multi-strategy approach to understanding the written word.
 It is not simply the decoding of black marks on the page but involves the ability to read a wide range of texts with understanding.
 Competence in reading is the key to independent learning.
 It is for this reason that we are placing a heavy emphasis on reading within our school.

-At Warwick Road, 'Bug Club' is used as a core reading scheme for independent reading and structured guided reading.
+In KS1, 'Bug Club' is used as a core reading scheme for independent reading and structured guided reading.
 Guided reading operates throughout our school and is taught through a robust programme that provides everything a child needs to master fluency and deepen comprehension.
 The scheme is used as an engaging and imaginative independent reading solution for the whole school.

 During guided reading sessions, your child will answer questions based on the reading content domains appropriate to their key stage.
 The content domain sets out the relevant elements from the national curriculum programme of study (2014).